houdhoudGH/customer-segmentation-marketing-analytics/README.md

 ### 🎓 About This Project

-This project was developed as part of a data science exploration into **unsupervised learning** and **customer analytics**.
-It demonstrates the end-to-end clustering workflow — from raw data to **actionable business strategy**.
+A complete unsupervised learning workflow — from raw data to named segments to an interactive dashboard that turns ML output into a marketing playbook.

 <br>